mvazquezc/scc-fun/demo3/README.md

 ### **Hands-on Demo**

+> **NOTE**: Below tests were run in a Fedora 35 machine with Podman v3.4.4, results may vary when using other O.S / Podman version.

 1. Install podman on your system in case you don't have it yet.

-2. Let's run an nginx container and see which capabilities are added to the container.
+2. Let's run a nginx container and see which capabilities are added to the container.

     ~~~sh
     podman run -d --rm --name nginx-cap-test nginx:latest
     ~~~

 3. Let's check the capabilities assigned to that process.

     1. We can do it using the `/proc` filesystem: